 After all health tests are completed and preliminary orthopedic X-rays.

-We will usually breed around 2 years of age.
+We will usually breed on the second heat.
 If a dog goes into heat at any time beyond 12 months, you must notify us immediately.
 We would also like to be notified when your puppy has its first cycle, somewhere around 9-12 months of age, so we can have a calculated guess on when her next cycle will be.

 How long is a dog pregnant?